We're an award-winning boutique tax accounting firm committed to proactive and personalised financial solutions.

 Jacqueline is a US citizen who now has a permanent home in Australia and works for an Australian company, she works from her laptop and spends about 4 months out of each year in the US on work assignments and the rest of the time in Australia.

-In this case Jacqueline would be considered a duel resident for tax purposes.
+In this case Jacqueline would be considered a dual resident for tax purposes.
 The tiebreaker test on the tax treaty would confirm that she is an Australian resident due to her permanent home being in Australia.

 Jacqueline would report all her income and pay Australian resident tax rates on her Australian tax return.